Background:

 Prototype development at Magnavox was completed by George Kent’s group in the

-antenna switch-box to the FCC labs in Washington and passed their tests, (another
+antenna switch-box to the FCC labs in Washington and passed their tests (another

 thing that millions of video game units would be subjected to in the incoming

-late in 1971.
+hand-assembled units were sent to Magnavox’ captive dealers shortly before.
 The response was phenomenal: The best thing to come down the pike

 in years! was the general consensus.
 The consumer-electronics press carried